Cam (film): Production

 Screenwriter Isa Mazzei, a former camgirl herself, wanted to create a documentary film about camgirls.
 She decided that a documentary was not the best medium, telling Vice, "I felt like often, for people that I talk to about camming, no matter how much I would explain it or show it to them, they still didn't fully get it."
 She decided a horror film would be a better way to present the story.

 Much of the story was drawn from Mazzei's own experience as a camgirl.
 The story element of Lola having her image stolen came from Mazzei having her camming videos pirated and reposted without crediting her.
 Alice's interactions with the police officers are taken from Mazzei and other sex workers' experiences of being dismissed and hit on when reaching out for help.
 According to Mazzei, the question one of the police officers asks her, "What's the weirdest thing you've ever had to do?", was actually asked of her by several Hollywood executives in meetings once they learned that she had previously worked as a cam model.

 Mazzei and director Daniel Goldhaber had been friends since high school, and he had previously directed some of her pornographic videos.
 Goldhaber's directing credits had previously only been shorts and student films.

 The film was shot over 20 days.
 Principal photography began on March 27, 2017.
 The film wrapped on April 23, 2017.

 The film has a joint opening credit "A Film by Isa Mazzei & Daniel Goldhaber", in place of the traditional opening credit which only credits the director.
 According to Mazzei and Goldhaber this was done as "a rebuke to director-oriented auteurship".

 Release

 Cam had its world premiere at the Fantasia International Film Festival on July 18, 2018.
 Shortly afterward, Netflix acquired distribution rights to the film.
 It was released on November 16, 2018.
-The film was removed from Netflix on November 16, 2025.
+After the film was removed from Netflix on November 16, 2025, it was made available on Daniel Goldhaber's website with a Vimeo link to the film on June 4, 2026.